hm-lang/core/proposals/README.md

 # don't match any return fields.
 ```

+Note that destructuring looks different than defining a lambda function due
+to the extra `:` after the parentheses.  e.g., `(X: int, Y: str) = someFunction(Z)` is
+destructuring, but `(X: int, Y: str) := someFunction(Z)` is defining a lambda.
+It is a compiler error to do something like `X: int := someFunction(Z)`, since it
+looks somewhat ambiguous -- is it a lambda or a declaration?
+So make sure to include
+parentheses if a lambda is desired.

 TODO: does having output arguments obviate the need for the spread operator in JS, e.g.,
 `const {field, ...otherFields} = doStuff();` since we can do `OtherFields := doStuff(->Field: field)`?
 the `...` notation seems a bit more clear what's happening, though.